elixir-oslo/norwegian-life-sci-rdm-lookup/pages/cheat_sheets/proteomics.md

 #### Patient Data
 - Pre-approval for medicinal/health-related research projects from the [Regional Ethics Committee](https://rekportalen.no/#hjem/home) is required
 - Projects handling personal data are assessed at many institutions by [SIKT](https://sikt.no/fylle-ut-meldeskjema-personopplysninger)
-- Otherwise data must be fully anonymized - neither directly or indirectly identifiable to an individual
+- Otherwise, data must be fully anonymized - neither directly or indirectly identifiable to an individual

 ### Services in Norway
 <!--Add one line description-->
 [National network of Advanced Proteomics Infrastructure (NAPI)](https://www.napi.uio.no/) is the research infrastructure for proteomics in Norway.
 NAPI partners include proteomics core facilities in Oslo, Bergen, Trondheim, Tromsø and Ås, as well as research groups with a strong focus on proteomics technology development.
-Research data is managed at individual sites and coordinated at the RI-level.
+Research data is managed at individual sites and coordinated at the research infrastructure level.
 #### RDM Services
 - For help with management of proteomics data please contact your [core facility](https://www.napi.uio.no/about/)